 Ripe, or shou cha, pu-erh is fermented.
 The method of production is very involved.
 The tea leaves are picked, rolled, withered

 in the hot sun, and finally steamed.
-The steaming process generates moistens the leaves which are then pressed into cakes without drying.
+The steaming process moistens the leaves which are then pressed into cakes without drying.
 While the cakes naturally dry, the tea takes on a

 musty and earthy character.
 Pu-erh that gets somewhat moldy before it completely dries is considered the best.
 Pu-erh is then stored for a length of time, never less than 6 months.